mitmproxy/mitmproxy/docs/src/content/addons-events.md

         weight: 2
 ---

-# Events
+# Event Hooks

-Addons hook into mitmproxy's internal mechanisms through events.
+Addons hook into mitmproxy's internal mechanisms through event hooks.
 These are implemented on addons as methods with a set of well-known names.
 Many events receive `Flow` objects as arguments - by modifying these objects, addons can change traffic on the fly.
 For instance, here is an addon that adds a response